To qualify for Intern membership, applicant must:

-- Successful completion of the required interior design education (minimum three-year advanced diploma) from an ARIDO-recognized education institution
+- Successfully complete of the required interior design education (minimum three-year advanced diploma) from an ARIDO-recognized education institution:

-- Official transcripts sent directly from educational institution(s)
+- Produce official transcripts sent directly from educational institution(s)

-- Compliance with ARIDO's Professional Development requirement for Intern Members
+- Comply with ARIDO's Professional Development requirement for Intern Members

-- Adherence to the ARIDO Code of Ethics and Practice Standards
+- Adhere to the ARIDO Code of Ethics and Practice Standards

-- Accumulation of the required amount of supervised work experience
+- Accumulate the required amount of supervised work experience

 - Intern Members may use the designation “Intern Member of the Association of Registered Interior Designers of Ontario” or “Intern, ARIDO” after their name